realm/realm-MultiUserTasksTutorial/README.md

 									Realm.asyncOpen(configuration: ConstandsAndModels.commonRealmConfig) { realm, error in
 											if let realm = realm {
 													Realm.Configuration.defaultConfiguration = BingoConstants.commonRealmConfig
-													self.thePersonRecord = Person.createProfile()   // let's make this person a local profile in /~/BingoPrivate
+													self.thePersonRecord = Person.createProfile()   // let's make this person a local profile in /CommonRealm
 																																					// then dismiss the login view, and... self.loginViewController!.dismiss(animated: true, completion: nil)

-													// Do a little stats gathering...
-													self.logUser()

-													// hop right into the main view for the app (this will be set up by the positioning of the tabs in either app self.performSegue(withIdentifier: ConstandsAndModels.kLoginToMainView, sender: nil)
+													// hop right into the main view for the app self.performSegue(withIdentifier: ConstandsAndModels.kLoginToMainView, sender: nil)

 											} else if let error = error {
-												print("An error occirred on login: \(error.description)")
+												print("An error occurred on login: \(error.description)")
-													Alertift.alert(title:NSLocalizedString( "Unable to login...", comment:  "Unable to login..."), message: NSLocalizedString("Code: \(error) - please try later", comment: "Code: \(error) - please try later"))
-															.action(.cancel("Cancel"))
-															.show()
 											}
 									} // of asyncOpen()
 							} // of main queue dispatch
 					}// of login controller